Home|Blogs|Cross-Platform Game Development: Benefits vs Costs

 Quicker upgrade: one change leads to an upgrade throughout all platforms.

-Wide and quicker reach to the target audience: a player buys a single title and obtains access to the rest of the device’s gameplay.
+Wide target audience reach: a player buys a single title and obtains access to the rest of the device’s gameplay.

-Faster promotion: the cross-platform game covers a variety of players segments;
+Faster promotion: the cross-platform game covers a variety of player segments;

 Better profitability via a reach to the users playing on different OS and devices (it increases the retention rates of the players).